Top 5 Product Analytics tools for E-commerce companies

 Key Features for E-commerce

-Ideal for e-commerce brands seeking deep insights into shopper behavior to boost conversion and retention.
+Ideal for e-commerce brands seeking behavioral analytics to boost conversion rates and retention.

 3. Mixpanel